mikeshultz/rawl/README.md

 `RawResult` should be suitable for serialization(pickling), but should you need to convert to a python type, use `RawResult.to_dict()` or `RawResult.to_list()`.

+### JSON Encoding

+In case you want to convert your query results directly to a JSON string for output, you can use RawlJSONEncoder.

+    json.dumps(StateModel().all(), cls=RawlJSONEncoder)

 ## Testing

 Install the dependencies.